deNBI/bibigrid_clum/readme.md

 #### sshUser

 The [sshUser](https://www.redhat.com/sysadmin/access-remote-systems-ssh) depends on your server image.
-Since we run on top of Ubuntu 22.04 the ssh-user is *ubuntu*.
-Set the template's `sshUser` key to `ubuntu`.
-We already did this for you.
+Since we run on top of Ubuntu 22.04 the ssh-user is `ubuntu`.
+Usually you would now set the template's `sshUser` key to `ubuntu`, but we've already done that for you.

 ### Network

-We prepared a subnet for you.
-Determine your subnet's name or id by running:
+We created a subnet for this workshop.
+Determine your subnet's name or ID by running:

 ```
 openstack subnet list --os-cloud=openstack
 ```

+Set the template's `subnet` key to the result's `Name` key.

 ### Instances